-Criterion 3 — Teaching and Learning: Quality, Resources, and Support:
+Criterion Three: Teaching and Learning: Quality, Resources, and Support

 The institution provides high quality education, wherever and however its offerings are delivered.

-Criterion 4 — Teaching and Learning: Evaluation and Improvement:
+Criterion Four: Teaching and Learning: Evaluation and Improvement

-The institution demonstrates responsibility for the quality of its educational programs, learning environment, and support services, and evaluates their effectiveness for student learning through processes designed to promote continuous improvement.
+The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.